LegacyNsfw/Cpu32Emulator/misc/journal.md

 The big question is how whether the amount of time I spent debugging this stuff will be smaller than the amount of time I would have spent writing this stuff.
 I'm optimistic but far from certain.

+> The rows in the register list and the memory watch list have too much whitespace between them.
+They could each show almost twice as many rows if the whitespace was kept to a minimum, and that would make the app easier to use.

+I gave that prompt to Claude, it made a few changes, none of them helped.
+Still tons of whitespace.
+Tried again:

+> The rows in the register list and the memory watch list STILL have too much whitespace between them.
+They could each show almost twice as many rows if the whitespace was kept to a minimum, and that would make the app easier to use.
+>
+> The previous attempt did not make a noticeable difference.
+What else could be causing the problem?

+That time, it worked.

+> The registers should be part of the project file.
+When saving the project, include all registers.
+When loading the project, restore all registers, and update the disassembly pane to show the new current instruction vertically centered in the pane.

 TODO:

-The rows in the register list and the memory watch list have too much whitespace between them.
-They could each show almost twice as many rows if the whitespace was kept to a minimum, and that would make the app easier to use.
+> After updating the PC register, the disassembly pane is redrawn, but the chosen address is not vertically centered - it is hidden below the bottom of the view.

+>